Krazete/sgmnow/README.md

 Scheduling errors or delays may occur due to certain game updates or Daylight Saving Time offsets.

-Fetched schedule data is saved in local storage until next reset, so it may take up to a day for the website to reflect sheet corrections or other alterations.
-Chart data is not saved to local storage and will be freshly fetched after page refresh or reset.
+Fetched schedule data is saved in local storage until next reset, so sheet corrections or other alterations will not be immediately reflected on the site.
+Click the arrow to the right of the timestamp to manually reload.

 <details>
 <summary>Concerns</summary>